About Vermont Electric Power Company

 VETCO—Vermont Electric Transmission Company Inc.

 VETCO is a wholly owned subsidiary of VELCO that was organized for the purpose of constructing and operating the Vermont portion of the Phase I Québec–New England HVDC Interconnection, a high-voltage direct current transmission line transmitting power from Canada to Vermont and other New England states.
-The creation and ownership of VETCO was authorized by the Vermont Public Service Board in 1982.
+The creation and ownership of VETCO was authorized by the Vermont Public Utility Commission in 1982.